ZoranStojsavljevic/meta-socketcan/recipes-can/socketcand/README.md

-### short socketcand user manual: How to activate socketcand on Beaglebone Black?
+### Short socketcand user manual: How to activate socketcand on Beaglebone Black?

 ```
 root@beaglebone:~# modprobe can